Simulation-based Inference with the Python Package sbijax: The sbijax package

-\begin{CodeInput} >>> print(data) >>> { >>> 'y': Array([[-0.01060869, 1.5589136 ], >>> [-0.592015 , 1.6256292 ], >>> ... >>> [-2.3662274 , 0.95785517]], dtype=float32), >>> 'theta': { >>> 'mean': Array([[ 0.02413638, 1.6076895 ], >>> [-0.35492337, 1.4311316 ], >>> ... >>> [-2.1717741 , 1.2112944 ]], dtype=float32), >>> 'scale': Array([[0.02382747], >>> [0.16646351], >>> ... >>> [0.1992683 ]], dtype=float32), >>> } >>> } \end{CodeInput} \end{CodeChunk} The object has one key-value pair that contains measurements, accessible with key \texttt{y}, and one key-value pair of parameters that is accessible with the key $\texttt{theta}$.
-Since the prior model $\pi(\theta)$ from section~\ref{sec:sbijax-model_definition} contains a mean and scale parameter with names $\texttt{mean}$ and $\texttt{scale}$, the keys of the parameter dictionary have the same names as keys.
+\end{small} The object has one key-value pair that contains measurements, accessible with key \texttt{y}, and one key-value pair of parameters that is accessible with the key $\texttt{theta}$.
+Since the prior model $\pi(\theta)$ from Section~\ref{sec:sbijax-model_definition} contains a mean and scale parameter with names $\texttt{mean}$ and $\texttt{scale}$, the keys of the parameter dictionary have the same names as keys.